piecuch-group/ccpy/README.md

   - ec-CC-II
   - ec-CC-II_{3}
   - ec-CC_II_{3,4} (unpublished)

+Currently, all EOMCC options are initiated using a CIS-like guess, which can reliably locate states dominated by single excitations.
+Currently, the more desirable CISd-like guess, capable of finding doubly excited states, is not available yet.

 # Installation
 Installation should be simple.
 Simply clone this git repository and run `make install` followed by `make all` inside of it.
 You will